finch1/Kafka-Tutorials/Notes/Kafka Training.md

 - Producers may choose to send a key with the message (string, num, binary, etc)
 - All messages with that key will be routed to the same partition.
-- A key is typically sent to pserve order.
+- A key is typically sent to preserve order.
 Ex. messages by individual truck.
 - Round Robin -> Data is distributed across all partitions in a topic.
 - Key Based Ordering -> When we specify a key, then the same key is going to end up in the same partition